Court-Pencil/Trailblazers/README.md

 ### Typography

 The font family chosen for the Trailblazers website was Bree Serif for the primary font.
 Lato for the secondary font.
-These fonts were choosen for their joyful and inviting feel.
+These were chosen for approachability, readability and friendliness, aligning with the site's welcoming and inclusive brand identity.

+Together, Bree Serif and Lato help the site feel both inclusive and trustworthy.
+Bree Serif brings softness and warmth to the design, while Lato keeps longer content clear and easy to read, such as hiking guides and event descriptions.

 ### Colour Scheme

 The colour scheme was chosen based on colours you find out in nature on a walk.
-The lavender was choosen as it is a reference to queer culture.
+The lavender was chosen as it is a reference to queer culture.
+This combination of a nature-inspired palette and queer symbolism celebrates the community’s identity while keeping accessibility front and center, supported by contrast checks using the contrast grid.

 ![Coolors scheme](docs/trailblazers-colour-scheme.png)